njqdev/vscode-python-typehint/README.md

 ## Installation

-The extension can be installed manually with this [VSIX file](https://github.com/nj-q/vscode-python-typehint/releases/tag/v1.0.0).
+The extension can found on the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=njqdev.vscode-python-typehint).

 ## Known Issues